PURPOSE OF THIS POLICY

 APPLICATION OF THIS POLICY

-This policy applies to all persons while using a university vehicle, and to all departments and organizational units.
+This policy applies to all persons while using a University Vehicle or driving a personal vehicle for university business, and to all Departments and organizational units.

 DEFINITIONS USED IN THIS POLICY

 Authorized Driver means a person who has had the required Motor Vehicle Record check, has not met any disqualifying condition as defined herein, and has been authorized by the Department of Transportation Services to drive a University Vehicle.

 Department means any CSU department or other organizational unit.

 Department Head means the CSU department head, department chair, or other organizational unit head.

 Impaired means driving a motor vehicle or vehicle when a person has consumed alcohol or one or more drugs, or a combination of both alcohol and one or more drugs, that affects the person to the slightest degree so that the person is less able than the person ordinarily would have been, either mentally or physically, or both mentally and physically, to exercise clear judgment, sufficient physical control, or due care in the safe operation of a vehicle.

 University Vehicle means any motor vehicle owned, leased or otherwise secured for use by the University or used for University business purposes.

 The University values the safety of its students, employees, volunteers, visitors and the public, and will take reasonable steps to assure that only safe drivers operate its vehicles.